pzit0/botany563-final/ortholog-search-procedure.md

 result: yes! got this one: XP_050686642.1 (there was another one, but it's another transcript variant.

-currently blasting XP_050686642.1 into arthropods, excluding hexapods (and Eriocheir)
+currently blasting XP_050686642.1 into arthropods, excluding hexapods (and Eriocheir) also waiting for Zhenyong to blast NHA into green + purple clades.

 # April 18, 2023:
 ## checking for more paralogs